Did North Carolina accept the Medicaid Expansion?

 The ACA Medicaid expansion has provided more comprehensive coverage for residents, but it does come with a cost.
 States that have approved the Affordable Care Act Medicaid expansion are expected to reach $8.5 billion dollars in spending for Medicaid programs, which is a $4 billion increase from 2016, according to a national report released by the National Association of State Budget offices.
 The federal government initially covered the full cost of a state’s Medicaid expansion, but states are now expected to pay 10 percent of their Medicaid expansion programs by 2020.

-The Affordable Care Act Medicaid Application and ACA Medicaid Eligibility
+Find out About the Affordable Care Act Medicaid Application and ACA Medicaid Requirements

 Residents who live in a state that has accepted the Obamacare Medicaid expansion can fill out their application online when they apply for health care through the Affordable Care Act website.
 Applicants will automatically be checked to see if they qualify for CHIP or Medicaid.
 This system allows individuals and families to apply for coverage using a single application.
 Obamacare Medicaid eligibility guidelines are simple to understand.
 ACA Medicaid participants must be younger than 65 years of age with incomes up to 133% of the federal poverty level.
 Under the Affordable Care Act expansion, states can provide coverage for low-income adults who may be without children.